NTurner20/Todo/README.md

 Ensure PostgreSQL is running, and create a database:

-1. Run the SQL script located in `server/db.sql`.
+1. Create the database and table if needed
 2. Set up environment variables in a `.env` file:

 ```